 Not like any Zoo visitor doesn’t notice the plants.
 The beauty of the Zoo’s botanical collection is obvious the minute you go from the parking lot to the Zoo’s entrance.
 I’ve heard that, in fact, the value of the plants on the San Diego Zoo’s 100 acres is higher than the value of its animals although I can’t now seem to find where I heard that in order to confirm it.
 But the fact that there are fruit trees nestled among the colorful coral trees, soaring palms, and hibiscus flowers that are as big as your head is not always obvious.

 Here is a guava we saw near the Fuerte avocado:

 Here is a tiny cherimoya that was tucked into surrounding ornamental plants:

 In just that same remote corner of the Zoo we saw loquats and blackberries too.
 In other areas there are more guavas, passion fruit vines, dragon fruit, pineapple guavas, figs, and coffee bushes.

 And there are lots and lots of bananas.
 According to the Zoo’s website, they grow 24 types of bananas.
 “The leaves and stalks are harvested and given to our primates and elephants as browse.
 The fruit sometimes supplements the commercial bananas purchased to feed a variety of animals in the collection.”
 These banana plantings are sometimes conspicuous, such as in the grove at the Zoo’s northeast corner, but there are smaller plantings sprinkled in almost every other part of the property.

-Here are some bananas by the snakes:
+For example, here are some bananas by the snakes:

-I bet there are a hundred fruit trees I’ve yet to notice at the Zoo, too.
 Have you ever noticed this mango tree?
 I won’t tell you which part of the Zoo it’s in, just in case you haven’t.
 Treasure hunt.